 Each year, Flagler selects a book that will provide a foundation for a common academic experience among incoming students.
-First Year students are mailed a copy of the book the summer before their first term, along with a welcome letter from Flagler’s President.
-The book serves as common text in the First Year Seminar.
+First-Year students are mailed a copy of the book the summer before their first term, along with a welcome letter from Flagler’s President.
+The book serves as a common text in the First Year Seminar.

-The First Year Seminar seeks to assist new students as they transition to college and a new community.
+The First-Year Seminar seeks to assist new students as they transition to college and a new community.
 It will provide you with the skills and practical knowledge you’ll need for success in college.
-But more than that, this class will be your first chance to engage in real college-level critical thought about self and world; about the value and responsibilities of citizenship in diverse democracy.
-First Year Seminar is taught by faculty from various disciplines across the Flagler Campus.
+But more than that, this class will be your first chance to engage in real college-level critical thought about self and world; about the value and responsibilities of citizenship in a diverse democracy.
+First-Year Seminar is taught by faculty from various disciplines across the Flagler Campus.
 They each bring their own passions and interests into the classroom.